 Selenium 0.10 0.30

 Iodine 0.50 50

 Based on Langston's mineral information, we began looking at free choice minerals to feed our herd and began by looking at the ingredients.
-What we found was interesting when we checked the nutritional information on the packages of minerals that were labeled for goats.
+What we found was interesting.
 Below we will list a few of the comparisons we made.

 We looked at four free-choice goat minerals that are available in our area.
 Of those brands, 3 we know are national brands and should be available in all 50 states and possibly Canada.

 All contained copper at various PPM (parts per million) listed as 1350 ppm minimum, Copper PPM Min 2500 min to 2700 max; Copper 1,750 min 1,810 max and not less than 3,807 ppm

 Zinc - min 5500 ppm, 7500 ppm, 1.20% and not less than 10,893 ppm or 1.09%

 None of the goat minerals contained any Iron.

 Only two of the four goat minerals listed potassium (min 1.50% and Min 0.10%)